CagriCatik/RC-Knowledgebase/README.md

-# ✈️ RC Engineering Hub 🚗
+# ✈️ RC Knowledgebase 🚗

 _The Encyclopedia of Glorious Overengineering_

 Welcome to the **RC Engineering Hub**, where adulting means spending 40 hours perfecting the aerodynamics of a 3D printed plane while ignoring the dishes.
 This is your one-stop-shop for over-detailed, underused knowledge about remote-controlled planes, cars, and 3D-printed parts you’ll definitely never finish printing.